avivace/basket-shots/README.md

 #### Requirements

-A lot of additional packages are used.
+A lot of additional TeX packages are used.
 On Debian systems: `sudo apt install texlive-full`.

 The Python 3 package `Pygment` is needed and `pygmentize` must available in the PATH.